johnnyschuz12/ml/README.md

 ## Real-World Objects

-Classify images such as trucks, bats, planes, ship, etc... from the CIFAR dataset.
+Classify images such as trucks, bats, planes and ships from the CIFAR dataset.

 ##

 ## Fashion Dataset

-Identify different types of clothing such as shoes, pants, shirts, etc... based on the FashionMNIST dataset.
+Identify different types of clothing such as shoes, pants and shirts based on the FashionMNIST dataset.